 To start receiving payments in QuickBooks Online, click the Settings gear icon on the top right side of the QuickBooks Online toolbar.

 When the Settings menu opens, choose Accounts and Settings, then Payments.
 You’ll see this screen:

 You can accept payments through QuickBooks, emailed online invoices, and mobile.
 Mobile devices include your iOS or Android phone or tablet.
 The bank transfers are ACH payments.

 If you’re already using Intuit Merchant Services or GoPayment for payment processing, press the Connect button.
 Otherwise, press the Learn More button to set up Payments through QuickBooks Online.

 The next screen labeled Business lets you enter business information in a form.
-The second screen labeled Owner/Proprietor is a form for entering owner information.
+The second screen labeled Owner/Proprietor is a form for entering business owner information.
 To verify your business, Intuit uses business and owner information.

 The third screen, labeled Bank, asks you to connect to your bank account (by entering your bank username and bank password).
 QuickBooks asks you to enter the bank account into which payments will be deposited.
-In the Bank screen, Intuit states:
+On the Bank screen, Intuit states:

 “By selecting Next, I authorize Intuit to debit my bank account on file for payments services fees on a daily basis, starting the day after my first transaction.
 I can cancel at any time in my QuickBooks account settings.”

 You’ll see another Intuit notice near the bottom of the Bank screen and the following screen: